rafaelromao/keyboards/readme.md

 ### QMK

-There is an outdated QMK version of this keymap, available in a separate [qmk_userspace](http://github.com/rafaelromao/qmk_userspace) repo.
+There is an outdated QMK version of this keymap, available in the branch `last_qmk`.

 ### ZMK